spoonconsulting/cordova-plugin-background-upload/README.md

 Hence to prevent the service from be killed, a progress notification is needed on Android 8+.

 ## Migration notes for v2.0
-- When version 2 of the plugin is launched on an app containing uploads still in progress from v1 plugin version, it will mark all of them as failed so that they can be retried.
+- When v2 of the plugin is launched on an app containing uploads still in progress from v1 version, it will mark all of them as failed so that they can be retried.
 - If an upload is cancelled, an event with status `FAILED` and error code -999 will be broadcasted in the global callback on ios.
 It is up to the application to properly handle cancelled upload callbacks.
-- v2 removes the events success, error, progress and instead uses a single callback for all events delivery:
+- v2 removes the events `success`, `error`, `progress` and instead uses a single callback for all events delivery:
     ```
     uploader.on('event', function (event) {
         //use event.state to handle different scenarios